-Four people are seated at a table, listening to a speaker in a conference room with a presentation screen.
+Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Business Impact Analysis: Identifying Critical Business Processes